Earthquake (1974 film): Plot

 Former college football star and current construction engineer Stewart Graff argues with his wife, Remy, after she fakes another suicide attempt which was interrupted by a mild earthquake in Los Angeles.
 Furious, Graff visits Denise Marshall, a part-time actress and widow of a colleague who died on a project Graff assigned him.
 Feeling obligated to help Denise and her 10-year-old son, Corry, Graff brings the boy an autographed football from his college days and helps Denise rehearse for an upcoming film.

 Officer Lew Slade pursues a car thief but is intercepted by a rival deputy after crossing jurisdictional lines.
 The two, already enemies, clash, and Slade punches the deputy, resulting in his suspension.

 At the California Seismological Institute (CSI), junior seismologist Walter Russell predicts a major earthquake within two days.
-Head seismologist Dr. Stockle and associate Dr. Johnson are initially sceptical of his assessment, but when they learn of the death of a fellow scientist conducting a field experiment during one of the earlier tremors they are convinced and notify the mayor.
+Head seismologist Dr. Stockle and associate Dr. Johnson are initially skeptical of his assessment, but when they learn of the death of a fellow scientist conducting a field experiment during one of the earlier tremors they are convinced and notify the mayor.
 Concerned about political repercussions, the mayor alerts only the National Guard and police.

 Motorcycle daredevil Miles Quade sets up a dangerous stunt track with his manager, Sal Amici, hoping to impress a Las Vegas promoter.
 Sal's sister, Rosa, fears for Miles’ safety and refuses to promote the stunt.
 Meanwhile, grocery store manager Jody Joad, attracted to Rosa, prepares for National Guard duty but endures harassment from his housemates for displaying posters of male bodybuilders.

 A small tremor cancels Denise's film shoot, leading her to meet her friend Barbara at Graff's engineering firm.
 Denise and Graff cross paths and return to her home, where they have sex for the first time.
 Graff asks Denise to join him in Oregon that summer with Corry while he works on a hydroelectric dam project.

 The simulated collapse of Mulholland Dam – and the subsequent deluge – forms the film's climax.